SUPPORT GROUPS LAUNCHING

 What Is A SADAG Support Group?

 A Support Group is a gathering of people with common experiences and concerns who meet together to provide emotional and moral support for one another.
-They encourage a sense of community, a source of empathetic understanding and a non-judgemental environment.
+They encourage a sense of community, a source of empathetic understanding in a judgement-free environment.

-Members of Support Groups often share their thoughts and feelings and learn from other people’s sharing and other’s life experiences.
-In a SADAG Support Group environment everyone is seen as an expert of their own life experiences.
-Rather than a teacher/pupil relationship, where the Support Group Leader is seen as an expert/teacher, and the Support Group Members are seen as pupils, in a Support Group environment everyone, including the Support Group Leader, plays the role of both the expert and the pupil.
+Members of Support Groups share their thoughts and feelings and learn from other members’ sharing and life experiences.
+In a Support Group environment, everyone is seen as an expert of their own life experiences.
+Rather than a teacher/pupil relationship, where the Support Group Leader is seen as an expert/teacher, and the Support Group Members are seen as pupils, in a Support Group everyone, including the Support Group Leader, plays the role of both the expert and the pupil.

 So often in life, when people come to us to share and talk about what they are going through, we are so preoccupied with trying to find a solution that we forget to listen.
 One of the most valuable gifts we can offer someone is giving them space to share their feelings.
-We should never underestimate the power of discourse with others who are in the same situation.
+We should never underestimate the power of discourse with others who are in the same or similar situations.
 Sharing experiences enables us to give each other mutual support, normalise our experiences and collect practical information and ways of coping.
-Group members offer each other emotional and practical support and reduce the sense of isolation that can be associated with mental illness and emotional struggles.
+Group members offer each other emotional and practical support and reduce the sense of isolation that can be associated with Mental Illness and emotional struggles.

 A Support Group can help you cope better and feel less alone as you make connections with others facing similar challenges.
-A Support Group shouldn’t replace your usual medical care, but it can be a valuable resource to help you cope and manage.
-As human beings we want to connect with people.
+A Support Group shouldn’t replace your usual medical care but can be a valuable resource to help you cope and manage.
+As humans, we want to connect with people.
 Depression can sometimes threaten this, when we feel depressed we feel alone and lonely, we feel that others cannot understand us and we withdraw from people when we need them the most.
-Fear of stigma and being judged often make us fearful of telling even those we love that we are depressed or suffer from mental illness.
+Fear of stigma and being judged can make us fearful of telling even those we love that we are depressed or suffer from a Mental Illness.
 Joining a Support Group, or deciding to set one up, is a powerful commitment to form relationships with others again.

 Why do you think people are scared or ashamed to speak out about their Mental Health and ask for the help that they need?